Strong Approximation for the Relative Character Variety of the Four-Times Punctured Sphere: Analysis of the Conic Sections

-is a bijection from $H(x)$ to $C_1(x)$.
+is a bijection from $\widetilde{C}_1(x)$ to $C_1(x)$.
 In these coordinates, the map $D_1 = V_3\circ V_2$ acts as:

 \end{lemma} In an important difference from the setting of \cite{BGS}, even when $\chi$ has maximal order, the Dehn twist does not act transitively on $C_1(x)$.
-Fortunately, our above discussion of the combinatorial structure of orbits provides a partial remedy. \begin{proposition} Suppose that $x\neq \pm 2,$ $\kappa_1(x)\neq 0$, and $x = \chi + \chi^{-1},$ with $\chi$ of order $p-1$ (if $x$ is hyperbolic) or $p+1$ (if $x$ is elliptic).
-Then $C_1$ forms a single orbit under the action of the group generated by $V_2$ and $V_3$ if and only if
+Fortunately, our above discussion of the combinatorial structure of orbits provides a partial remedy. \begin{proposition} Suppose that $x\neq \pm 2,$ $\kappa_1(x)\neq 0$, and $x = \chi + \chi^{-1},$ with $\chi$ of maximal order, i.e. $p-1$ (if hyperbolic) or $p+1$ (if elliptic).
+Then $C_1(x)$ forms a single orbit under the action of the group generated by $V_2$ and $V_3$ if and only if

-\end{proposition} \begin{proof} As $x$ is of maximal order with $\kappa(x)\neq 0$, $C_1(x)$ splits into two orbits of size $\frac{p\pm 1}{2}$ under the action of $D_1 = V_3\circ V_2$.
+\end{proposition} \begin{proof} As $x$ is of maximal order with $\kappa_1(x)\neq 0$, $C_1(x)$ splits into two orbits of size $\frac{p\pm 1}{2}$ under the action of $D_1 = V_3\circ V_2$.
 Fix $(x, y, z)\in C_1(x)$.
 By Lemma \ref{comparisonOfTwoColoredOrbits}, these orbits either jointly form a single two-colored cycle in $G$, or remain separate as two lines each with a self-loop on each end.
 In the latter case, $C_1(x)$ must contain four points each of which is fixed by one of $V_2$ or $V_3.$ Now, for a fixed point of $V_2$, we have that:

 Substituting this into the Markoff equation, one finds that